slerman12/Help-me/2-Opposing-views.md

 <picture>
   <source width="50%" media="(prefers-color-scheme: dark)" srcset="https://github.com/slerman12/Detective-Sam/assets/9126603/0abb4344-ae77-4b39-8037-7bf17da1aee0">
   <img width="50%" alt="Text changing depending on mode.
 Light: 'Light' Dark: 'Dark'" src="https://github.com/slerman12/Detective-Sam/assets/9126603/0abb4344-ae77-4b39-8037-7bf17da1aee0">
 </picture></a><br><i>Note: I finished making this diagram just as Pink Floyd's "Comfortably Numb" started playing on my Spotify, a song about a doctor taking a patient named "Pink"'s soul through "medicines" meant to help him.
 The next song was "Psycho Killer" which I'll interpret as psychiatric killer.
 Oh and then "Alabama  Song (Whisky Bar)."
-Not bad.</i>
+Not bad.
+Any song about alcohol is fitting for the topic of benzos.
+In fact, I introduced Lily to Elliott Smith for the first time with the song "Between the Bars."</i>
 </a>
 </p>